top of page

 BEAU GESTE 1926 (silent)

-Purchase at MovieZyng.com by clicking the image above Newly Restored Reviewed by Roy Frumkes This was an uncommonly large restoration effort by a great many skilled hands, and while the human drama of the film has diminished over time, the several expansive desert sequences have remained unsurpassed, even by 1962’s LAWRENCE OF ARABIA.
+Purchase by clicking the image above Newly Restored Reviewed by Roy Frumkes This was an uncommonly large restoration effort by a great many skilled hands, and while the human drama of the film has diminished over time, the several expansive desert sequences have remained unsurpassed, even by 1962’s LAWRENCE OF ARABIA.
 (Interestingly, Robert A. Harris is a major player in both films.
 Has he been harboring something quirky about desert locales?)
-The cast is al
+The cast is also exceptional, do

 Jan 15